Judicial Clerkships

 • Judicial Clerkship Pipeline Program, created in coordination with local federal judges, the Clerkship Committee, and the Career Center, provides students and judges with added support in transitioning from law school to a clerkship.
 In this program, the selected student will participate in an externship with the judge during their last semester of law school and enroll in the Judicial Writing Course.

-• Career Center team of experienced counselors, including a Director of Public Interest Programs, who provide programming, clerkship counseling, application feedback, and interview preparation.
+• Career Center team of experienced counselors who provide programming, application feedback, and interview preparation.

 • Graduates have secured clerkships in over 36 states and territories, including clerkships in California, Illinois, Minnesota, New York, Wisconsin, and Washington D.C.